Yonle/manjawa-poblek-lekenke/README.md

 Ebrewan must steal and pirate all codes from hek, and put in this holy repos.
 This project has 9999 year warranty, Go pirate now sksksksksk
 ```

+# Note
+Only joke license only.
+Do not take it seriously